john-hawkins/projit/docs/paper/joss.md

 with code inside a source code repository.
 Meaning that future users can interogate the experiment history of the project.
 This is useful for both project continuation, auditing/repeatability and opening the possibility of scripted meta-data analysis.
-It has already been used in a number of scientific publications to manage the results of machine learning experiments into systematic reviews for biomedical projects [@Hawkins+Tivey:2024] and the analysis of text features derived
+The package has been used in a number of scientific publications to manage the results of machine learning experiments into systematic reviews for biomedical projects [@Hawkins+Tivey:2024] and the analysis of text features derived